ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 quadrupels = [x**4 for x in range(7777777)]
 ~~~

 Depending on the structure of the datas ets in question or if stochastic processes are involved, the runtime of a code block may vary.
 As a side-remark, if you develop code running on a spacecraft, you want to avoid unpredictable runtime at all cost.
-To get a better measurement, `%%timeit` comes with extra options to test a block multiple times, which also allows us to get a mean and standard deviation.
+To get a better measurement, `%%timeit` comes with extra options to test a block multiple times, which also allows us to get a mean and standard deviation:

 ~~~
 %%timeit